 The Hard Way: Making decisions based on personal preference.

 The Smart Way: Making decisions based on what’s best for your brand.

-As entrepreneurs, we put so much of ourselves into our work, so it’s easy to come from a personal place when making decisions about our brands.
+As entrepreneurs, we put so much of ourselves into our work.
+So it’s easy to come from a personal place when making decisions about our brands.
 But doing so won’t serve you or your business well.
-Your focus needs to be on the people you’re trying to reach.
+Your focus needs to be on the people you’re trying to reach, not yourself.
 What do they want?
 What’s right for them?

 Here’s a simple example: You may not love pink.
-But if the process is leading to the conclusion that your audience does?
-It’s probably something to strongly consider.
+But if the process is concluding that your audience loves pink?
+It’s probably time to consider pink.